 While many Americans really believed the wrong way story, Corrigan’s target audience wasn’t the general public but aviation overseers, who had forbidden him from making the Atlantic crossing because they considered the plane “un-airworthy.”
 They did, however, give him permission to fly across the U.S. of A. Which he did, or at least tried to do, or so he said.

-Americans loved Corrigan, and showed it.
+Far from turning on him, Americans loved Corrigan, and showed it.
 His ticker tape parade in New York City was one of the biggest ever, bigger by far than Lucky Lindy’s, and the “Wrong Way Corrigan” nickname became part of the lexicon.
 The hit TV show “Gilligan’s Island” even paid homage to him in two episodes in the ’60s in which a character based on Corrigan mistakenly winds up on the deserted island not once but twice without ever helping save the rest of the castaways.

 In fact, in 1988, on the 50th anniversary of the “wrong way” flight, a team of admirers and aviation historians helped him reassemble his famous Curtiss Robin for the occasion and fired up the engine.
 They preempted another unauthorized flight by the 81-year-old by tying the tail of the airplane to a nearby tree.